robonoff/HPC-DATA-INFRASTRUCTURE-2024-2025/ReadMe.md

 After this brief overview, we are glad to conduct you through the entire tutorial.
 It's divided into two distinguished sections, for the sake of *human* mental health.

-The first section (where you need to start from) is (setup tutorial) [inserire link].
-After deployed the entire infrastructure, please, follow the (tasks tutorial)[inserire link].
+The tutorial to start from is the [setup](https://github.com/robonoff/HPC-DATA-INFRASTRUCTURE-2024-2025/blob/editing-rob/setup.md).
+After deployed the entire infrastructure, please, follow the [tasks tutorial](https://github.com/robonoff/HPC-DATA-INFRASTRUCTURE-2024-2025/blob/editing-rob/tasks.md).